stefaneidelloth/treezjs/doc/components/checkBox/checkBox.md

 ### disabled

-If you want to enable the check box:
+If you want to enable the component:

 * Do not specify the 'disabled' attribute in the html tag

 * Use element.setAttribute('disabled', null))

-If you want to disable the check box:
+If you want to disable the component:

 * Specify the 'disabled' attribute in the html tag, e.g. disabled = ''